-Palm Desert Employment Law Attorneys for Employees
+Palm Desert Employment Lawyer For Employees

 Employees in California are protected by some of the strongest legal standards in the country.
 If you and your employer are involved in a dispute, you might feel intimidated.
 Often, employees do not think they can engage in disputes with the person who provides their income.
 It is important to understand that you do have rights and that the law works to protect California workers.
-Call the Law Office of Karen J. Sloat today to speak to an experienced Palm Desert employment law attorney.
+Call the Law Office of Karen J. Sloat today to speak to an experienced Palm Desert employment lawyer.

 Discrimination and Harassment Claims in Palm Desert, California